 This also allows them to work with local carriers, which are often less expensive.

-Mega data, enhanced by Artificial Intelligence, is also changing the game in e-commerce logistics.
+Mega data, enhanced by AI, is also changing the game in e-commerce logistics.

 When properly mastered, these tools can help you identify demand patterns and trends.
 And thus, better plan your inventory according to the interest for your products.

-Essential to meeting demand as quickly as possible, automated systems can also notify your customers of a potential delay.
+Essential to meeting demand as quickly as possible, automated systems can also notify your customers of a potential delay with tracking emails or notifications.

 Automated delivery trucks and drone delivery will also be commonplace shortly.

 Silos are the enemy of logistics.
-Synchronizing all elements of your supply chain can reassure your customers about the status of your inventory and its shipment.
+Synchronising all elements of your supply chain can reassure your customers about the status of your inventory and its shipment.

 Your logistics management is the most complex and expensive component (between 28% and 53% of the total cost).
 First, because it forces your customer to stay home to receive their order.
 Second, because it represents the last interaction with your brand.
 For all these reasons, it must be part of your priorities.